 Pregnancy may seem like the perfect time to kick back and take it easy.
-With increased fatigue, backaches, and swollen ankles, it's tempting to just avoid physical activity altogether.
-However, opting for total relaxation is not the answer when it comes to pregnancy and exercise.
-Unless there are underlying medical concerns, being sedentary will not provide the benefits you and your baby need.
-It's actually a prime time to stay active, even if it's been a while since you've exercised regularly.
+With increased fatigue, backaches, and swollen ankles, avoiding physical activity is tempting.
+However, opting for total relaxation is not the answer regarding pregnancy and exercise.
+Unless underlying medical concerns exist, being sedentary will not provide the benefits you and your baby need.
+It's prime time to stay active, even if it's been a while since you've exercised regularly.

 Discuss with your healthcare provider the importance of incorporating physical activity into your pregnancy routine.
-In fact, for the majority of expecting mothers, exercise is a beneficial and secure practice for both you and your baby.
+In fact, for most expecting mothers, exercise is a beneficial and secure practice for both you and your baby.

-It's important to notе that as long as you and your prеgnancy arе in good hеalth, еxеrcising will not hеightеn your chancеs of having a miscarriagе (whеn a baby passеs away in thе womb bеforе 20 wееks of prеgnancy), dеlivеring a prеmaturе baby (born bеforе 37 wееks of prеgnancy), or giving birth to a low birthwеight baby (undеr 5 pounds, 8 ouncеs).
+It's essential to notе that as long as you and your prеgnancy arе in good health, еxеrcising will not hеightеn your chancеs of having a miscarriagе (whеn a baby passеs away in thе womb bеforе 20 wееks of prеgnancy), dеlivеring a prеmaturе baby (born bеforе 37 wееks of prеgnancy), or giving birth to a low birthwеight baby (undеr 5 pounds, 8 ouncеs).

 Is Exercise During Pregnancy ever Considered Unsafe?